 If you would normally apply for accommodations for your student when registering for the SSAT, please email TA@enrollment.org in order to receive more information about accommodations and The Snapshot.

 Log in to your parent/guardian SSAT account and click on the "Manage Accounts" tab to make sure your student has a username and password in his/her profile.
 Your student cannot access The Snapshot if s/he does not have a username and password.

 NOTE: Parents/guardians must create accounts for both themselves and their students.
 The Snapshot may only be taken through the student SSAT account; it cannot be accessed through the parent account.

 Students may take The Character Skills Snapshot one time per testing year (August 1 - July 31).The Character Skills Snapshot is intended to capture a snapshot of the student at the moment when they apply and the results are valid for one year.

 There are two types of questions on The Snapshot.
 View sample questions here.

-Parents alone may choose to send their student’s Snapshot report to a school.
+Parents/guardians alone may choose to send their student’s Snapshot report to a school.
 Reports are sent in the same method as SSAT scores, using the online SSAT account.
-Schools will receive results in real time following selection as a recipient by the parent, with the exception of Snapshots taken between September 25 and December 10, 2017 (see question above).
-Snapshot reports are sent separately from SSAT scores.
+Schools will receive results in real time once scores are released, following selection as a recipient by the parent.

-Yes, a student’s Character Skills Snapshot report will change over time.
+Yes, a student’s Character Skills Snapshot results will change over time, as s/he grows and develops.
 However,The Character Skills Snapshot is meant to be taken only once per testing year, prior to admission to a school.